dimitri-nicolo/calico/master/maintenance/troubleshooting.md

 A common problem on Linux systems is running out of space in the conntrack table, which can cause poor iptables performance.
 This can happen if you run a lot of workloads on a given host, or if your workloads create a lot of TCP connections or bidirectional UDP streams.

-To avoid this becoming a problem, we recommend increasing the conntrack table size using the following commands:
+To avoid this problem, we recommend increasing the conntrack table size using the following commands:

     sysctl -w net.netfilter.nf_conntrack_max=1000000
     echo "net.netfilter.nf_conntrack_max=1000000" >> /etc/sysctl.conf